Skip to main content Skip to navigation

 Contact Details

-I am a PhD candidate within the Department of Politics and International Studies.
+I am currently an Early Career Fellow with the Institute of Advanced Study.
+I recently submitted my PhD to the Department of Politics and International Studies.
 My research is focussed on International Political Economy, specifically the politics of global finance.
-My PhD is supervised by Professor Lena Rethel and Dr Chris Clarke.
+My PhD was supervised by Professor Lena Rethel and Dr Chris Clarke.
 I have previously obtained an MA in International Political Economy at the University of Warwick and a BSc in Economics and Political Science at the University of Birmingham.
-I also work as a senior graduate teaching assistant within PAIS.

 Research